-Habitat Fragmentation and Isolation During Construction
+Habitat Fragmentation and Isolation

-5.2.6 Construction of the road will necessitate the provision of construction compounds, storage facilities and access roads.
+5.2.7 Construction of the road would necessitate the provision of construction compounds, storage facilities and access roads.
 These may prevent hares from moving freely in and between existing areas of habitat.
-This impact is however temporary and the magnitude is therefore considered as low resulting in an impact of minor significance along the proposed route.
+This impact is however temporary and the magnitude is therefore considered as low resulting in a potential impact of Minor significance.